 Notifications

 The Notification section surfaces tasks required to gain or maintain compliance.
-Whether it’s an auditor message or a Trust Center alert, the highest priority items are always one click away.
+Whether it is an auditor message or a Trust Center alert, the highest-priority items are always one click away.

 Test Trends

-On selection of a category, the individual failing tests are displayed ordered by the most recently failed test first.
-Each newly failed test is denoted by a red dot next to the 'First Failure' date.
-The red dot represents a newly failing test within the last 7 days.
-If a test fails, is fixed, and fails again, the most recent failure will be shown as the 'First Failure' date.
-On selection of a test, you will be directed to the specific test detail page.
+When you select a category, the individual failing tests are displayed, ordered by the most recently failed test first.
+Each newly failed test is denoted by a red dot next to the “First Failure” date.
+The red dot represents a newly failing test within the last seven days.
+If a test fails, is fixed, and fails again, the most recent failure will be shown as the “First Failure” date.
+When you select a test, you are directed to the specific test detail page.

 Policy Status

-Our policy center widget displays a high level split of the various status of policies as they make their way from creation to approval to renewal.
+The Policy Center widget displays a high-level split of the various statuses of policies as they progress from creation to approval to renewal.

-If you select the Policy status card, you are redirect to the Policy Center, to take any necessary actions.
+If you select the Policy Status card, you are redirected to the Policy Center to take any necessary actions.

 Vendor Risks

-Digging deeper and clicking into the vendor widget, you’ll be sent to the vendor detail page to: view all, reconfigure, send a questionnaire, set a reminder to review, and more within the Vendor Management module.
+When you click into the Vendor widget, you are sent to the vendor detail page to view all, reconfigure, send a questionnaire, set a reminder to review, and more within the Vendor Management module.

 Connections

-Continuous monitoring is the fuel which powers Drata’s engine.
-Configuring integrations with everything from cloud infrastructure to IdPs allows Drata to use the incoming data to automate many of the tedious and time consuming tasks involved in maintaining compliance.
+Continuous monitoring is the fuel that powers Drata’s engine.
+Configuring integrations with everything from cloud infrastructure to IdPs allows Drata to use the incoming data to automate many of the tedious and time-consuming tasks involved in maintaining compliance.

 Personnel

-The personnel widget shows a quick view of the total number of users and how many of those are non-compliant.
-On selection of the personnel widget, users are sent to the personnel detail page to manage their Drata population.
+The Personnel widget shows a quick view of the total number of users and how many of those are non-compliant.
+When you select the Personnel widget, you are sent to the Personnel page.

 Task Forecast and Task List

-View and manage upcoming compliance tasks directly from the dashboard.
-Showing trends month over month of the volume of completed (and not completed) tasks for the current month and the following three months.
+View and manage upcoming compliance tasks directly from the Dashboard.
+The widget shows trends month over month of the volume of completed (and not completed) tasks for the current month and the following three months.

 The list portion displays policy renewals, evidence renewals, as well as vendor reminders that have a due or renewal date.
-On selection of any of the tasks, you will be directed to the respective task’s detail page.
+When you select any of the tasks, you are directed to the respective task’s detail page.